ChristofSchwarz/qseok_on_minikube/README.md

 Status: 17-Oct-2019

 *Note:* This is a newer version of my repo <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/tree/master/vagrantprovision">qs_on_Kubernetes</a>.
 I made a separate video showing how to install this https://youtu.be/_QfyxV4gpeM
- * It automatically installs and sets a local Keycloak installation as your identity provider (console at http://192.168.56.234:32080/auth) login with admin / admin
+ * It automatically installs and sets a local **Keycloak** installation as your identity provider for Qlik Sense
+ * Keycloak console at http://192.168.56.234:32080/auth), login with admin / admin

  ## How to provision